JamieLittle16/DashCam/README.md

 ## Project Overview

 The Mobile Dash-Cam app is designed to provide users with a reliable and efficient way to record their journeys using their mobile devices.
-The app will utilize both front and back-facing cameras to capture video footage, which can be invaluable for insurance claims and law enforcement investigations.
-The development of this app will follow the Agile methodology, organized into three iterations (sprints).
+The app will utilise both front and back-facing cameras to capture video footage, which can be invaluable for insurance claims and law enforcement investigations.
+The development of this app will follow the Agile methodology, organised into three iterations (sprints).

 ## Project Plan